bgorlick/secureinput/README.md

 ## Acknowledgments

 - This project was inspired by the need for secure input handling in cryptographic applications.
+- Also inspired by fellow low level coding enthusiast dr-Jonas-Birch who has a YT chan worth checking out and did something very similar!
 - Special thanks to the open-source community for their invaluable resources on constant-time programming and side-channel attack prevention.

 ## Disclaimer